phone icon 01925 943011

 Heating Method

 When attempting to remove scratches from capped composite decking, you can use a heat gun to do so.
-A heat gun works by melting the plastic layer of the board back together, blending the mark into the board’s surface finish.
+A heat gun works by melting a wax filler stick onto the board covering the scratch then heat the scratched area for a short period and scrap with a hard plastic scraper blending the mark into the board’s surface finish.
 You must use this method with caution, as it can be a dangerous process.
 Additionally, we recommend testing this method on a small inconspicuous area of your decking or a sample piece beforehand.
 Holding the heat gun too close to the decking surface can cause permanent burn spots to the decking finish and damage your decking even further.
 This method is mainly used for second-generation or capped composite decking and not on first-generation composite decking.
+On deep scratches this will help to reduce the appearance but not completely remove them.

 Decking Repair Kits

 Another option that you can try is to use decking repair kits.
 They are often composed of fillers, either wax or epoxy-based, applied directly to the cuts and scratches.
-Lastly, you can try using wood stains that match the colour of your decking.
-Not only does it make the marks unnoticeable, but it also protects the exposed parts of the boards.
+Lastly, some suppliers advised using a wood stains that match the colour of your decking, to reduce or remove marks or scratches, however from testing this does apply to a first generation composite board but after several months start to flake.

 Prevention Methods